Improvements to Single-Nucleus RNA-Seq Workflow

-We have recently begun a project to evaluate RNA-Seq methods for FFPE-derived RNA samples.
-An RNA-Seq library construction method has been validated internally.
-Further, refinement and technical additions to the assay are ongoing, particularly with regard to developing methods for low input and poor-quality samples.
+A fully automated RNA-Seq library construction method has been validated and used for collaborator projects at CCG.
+Further refinement and technical additions to the assay are ongoing, particularly with regard to developing methods for low input and poor-quality samples.
 Currently, we have restricted input to samples depleted of rRNA.
 However, future R&D efforts will be directed to using total RNA as input.
-Our bioinformatics team has developed a preliminary data analysis workflow that includes expression analysis and fusion transcript detection.
+CCG is also optimizing targeted (hybrid capture) RNA sequencing for expression analyses and detection of expressed structural variants.
+Our Bioinformatics Team has developed a data analysis workflow that includes expression analysis and fusion transcript detection.

-Long-read sequencing would be particularly well suited to detect structural rearrangements and would not require a priori knowledge of where the rearrangement may have occurred.
-We have conducted a preliminary evaluation of the Oxford MinION and were able to achieve read lengths as long as 50,000 bps.
-Library prep and sequencing is straightforward.
-However, bioinformatic analysis tools are limited, although there have been significant strides within the Nanopore community.
+Long-read sequencing would be particularly well-suited to detect structural rearrangements and would not require a priori knowledge of where the rearrangement may have occurred.
+We have conducted a preliminary evaluation of the Oxford MinION and were able to achieve read lengths up to 50,000 base-pairs.
+The library construction and sequencing processes are relatively straightforward.
+While bioinformatic analysis tools are limited, there have been significant strides within the Nanopore community.
 Sequencing quality is problematic for homopolymer regions and artifactual indels are a systemic issue, both of which tend to restrict usage for SNV calling.
-The platform is not robust enough for clinical use and can be finnicky for research purposes, but it holds a great deal of promise.
+The platform is not currently robust enough for clinical use and can be finnicky for research purposes, but it holds a great deal of promise.

-One issue that is still being resolved is how to enrich for specific regions.
-Conventional hybrid capture baits are limited to pulling down fragments whose length is ~2 Kb or less.
-Winston Timp at Johns Hopkins and Oxford Nanopore are both attempting to use Cas9 to bind and pull down large fragments of ~10 Kb.
-Results are promising but the method is still under development.
+CCG is testing how to enrich for specific genomic regions for long-read sequencing.
+Conventional hybrid capture baits are limited to pulling down fragments whose length is approximately 2 kb or less.
+One such method being tested is Cas9 to bind to and pull-down large fragments of ~10 Kb (Gilpatrick et al., 2020).
+Results are promising, but the method is still under development.